 Providing foreign assistance to lift billions out of this type of extreme poverty—the lack of access to basic sanitation and clean water—became a priority for United States development aid only 10 years ago.

 It was the convening power of two institutes—one newly formed at Duke University and the other well established—that helped to spur this emerging emphasis with the seminal report, A Silent Tsunami.

-“The report contained what some might consider fairly basic recommendations now,” said Gordon Binder, a senior fellow at the World Wildlife Fund and the Nicholas Institute for Environmental Policy Solutions and a co-author of the report.
+“The report contained what some might consider fairly basic recommendations now,” said Gordon Binder, a senior fellow at the World Wildlife Fund and the Nicholas Institute for Energy, Environment & Sustainability and a co-author of the report.
 “At the time, however, water access and sanitation issues weren’t on the map.
 Though people, especially young children, were dying from diseases attributable to poor water, the connection in policy and development circles hadn’t been made; the interventions were all about treating the diseases.
 A Silent Tsunami served as a testament to the fact that water, sanitation, and hygiene are fundamental, a key to so much else.
 The report recognized that improving access was the first step in helping to prevent child deaths, keep girls in school, reduce household poverty, and advance economic opportunity.”

 The report’s 10 recommendations—which emerged from a 2005 forum convened by Duke’s Nicholas Institute and the Aspen Institute—were frank:

 “Clean water and sanitation must become a higher priority because they are fundamental to human health and reducing poverty.”